Best Cities To Visit In Türkiye

 Cities in Turkey - Trabzon - Sumela Monastery

-Located on the Black Sea Coast, Trabzon is an overlooked city, but it’s a huge hidden gem.
+Located on the Black Sea Coast, Trabzon is an overlooked city but a huge hidden gem.
 In the northeast of the country, you’ll see a completely different way of life from the rest of the country, although you will also get to see more rain here than anywhere else!

-Trabzon’s black sea beaches are stunning, and they’re much less crowded than the ones you’ll see packed out on the south coast.
+Trabzon’s black sea beaches are stunning and much less crowded than the ones you’ll see packed out on the south coast.
 Paradise Beach is also the best spot for sunsets.
 The city is mainly known for its high, green mountains, beautiful scenery, and anchovies.
-Yes, you heard right; Trabzon is famous for hamsi, a type of anchovy that is highly famous throughout the country – be sure to try some as fresh as they can be!
+Yes, you heard right; Trabzon is famous for hamsi, a type of anchovy that is highly famous throughout the country – be sure to try some as fresh as possible!

 What To See